 Learn how to make the best Kitchen Sink Cookies!
-These cookies are thick, ultra-soft and slightly chewy with a meltingly tender center!
-And they’re overflowing with delicious, totally customizable mix-ins, such as sticky, sweet toffee; crunchy, salty pretzels; and rich chocolate chips!
+These toffee cookies are thick, ultra-soft and slightly chewy with a meltingly tender center!
+And they’re overflowing with delicious, totally customizable mix-ins, such as sticky, sweet toffee; crunchy, salty pretzels, and rich chocolate chips!
 Plus, this toffee cookie recipe is so simple to make – requiring basic pantry ingredients and just 30 minutes to prepare!
 These everything cookies are the most delicious way to clean out your pantry!

-You can easily customize this everything cookie recipe with your favorite mix-ins, such as white chocolate, caramel or butterscotch baking chips; potato chips, nuts and more!
+You can easily customize this everything cookie recipe with your favorite mix-ins, such as white chocolate chips, caramel or butterscotch baking chips; potato chips, nuts and more!
 Continue to read on for comprehensive tips and tricks for preparing the best cookie dough!
 Plus, there are plenty of tips for making the cookies in advance, along with storing and freezing them!
 And don’t miss the comprehensive step-by-step photos in the middle of the post!

 Hi, friends!
 Today I’m sharing the most delicious way to clean out your pantry – kitchen sink cookies!